How to Become a Solar Technician in Florida

 Do solar technicians need to be licensed in Florida?

-No, but you'll need OSHA training and a NABCEP credential is highly recommended.
-A license is only needed if you plan to contract.
+No. Entry-level installers do not need a license, but OSHA safety training is required and a NABCEP credential is recommended.
+A license is only needed if you plan to run your own solar business.

 How long does it take to become a solar installer?